Hiroaki "Tommy" Tominaga

 Hiroaki Tominaga, also known as TOMMY, is a Japanese singer.
 He was born on December 11, 1964, in Hitachiota.

+While studying at college, he made regular appearances on the travel documentary TV program Chikyū Kyacchi Mī (lit. 'world catch me'), alongside performing as a singer.

+In 1998 Tominaga formed the band BETCHIN with M.c.A.T under the Avex record label.
+The group released two albums and six singles.
+He is a member of the rock band BLUFF, which formed in 2007.

-TOMMY is better known for singing "JoJo ~Sono Chi no Sadame~", the first opening of the anime JoJo's Bizarre Adventure.
-He is also part of the band BLUFF and, along with two other singers, formed JO☆STARS.
-The trio recorded "JoJo Sono Chi no Kioku ~end of THE WORLD~", from JoJo's Bizarre Adventure: Stardust Crusaders.
+Tominaga is best known for singing "JoJo (Sono Chi no Sadame)", the first opening of the anime JoJo's Bizarre Adventure.
+He formed the group JO☆STARS with two other singers who performed openings for the show.
+The trio recorded the anime opening "JoJo Sono Chi no Kioku ~end of THE WORLD~" for JoJo's Bizarre Adventure: Stardust Crusaders.

-TOMMY is also responsible for the opening of Yu-Gi-Oh!
+Tominaga also performed the opening of Yu-Gi-Oh!
 Vrains, "With the Wind".

-In 2024, he performed in Brazil for the first time in three cities: In Fortaleza, at SANA; In Recife, at Super-Con; and in Brasília, at Anime Summit Teaser.
+In 2024, he performed in Brazil for the first time at fan conventions in three cities: in Fortaleza, at SANA, in Recife, at Super-Con, and in Brasília, at Anime Summit Teaser.